Allen-Tildesley/examples/GUIDE.md

 the contributions of r-space and k-space terms will change, but their sum should remain approximately constant.

+## Mesh program
+The program `mesh` generates a random configuration of a small number of charges and illustrates the way this may be assigned to a regular cubic mesh using the triangular-shaped cloud distribution described in

+* RW Hockney, JW Eastwood, _Computer simulation using particles_ (Adam Hilger, Bristol, 1988)

+The function generating the charge density is provided in `mesh_module`.
+The mesh dimension is, by default, kept small enough to print out the whole array for inspection afterwards.
+The number of charges and mesh dimension may be adjusted by the user, via namelist parameters.

 ## Cluster program
 The `cluster` program is self contained.
 It reads in a configuration of atomic positions and produces a circular linked list for each cluster identified within it.